-Econometrics (BBAGE 5.62) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Generic Elective Objectives: The course is designed to equip students with basic econometric skills required for applied research in Economics.
+Econometrics (BBAGE 5.62) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Generic Elective

+The course is designed to equip students with basic econometric skills required for applied research in Economics.

-Students would be able to build clarity on application of statistical techniques to analyse and solve economic issues.
+- 1. Students would be able to build clarity on application of statistical techniques to analyse and solve economic issues. - 2.
 The students would build an attitude towards the applicability of statistical techniques to various economic issues to evolve with a concrete solution.

-Unit Contents

-I Introduction

-Concept, Meaning and Definition; Methodology of Econometrics-

-Statement of Theory or Hypothesis, Specification of the Econometric

-Model of Consumption, Forecasting or Prediction, Use of the Model for

-Control or Policy Purposes.

-Types of Econometrics.

-II Classical Linear Regression Model

-Types of Data: Cross-Section, Time Series, Panel Data; Steps in

-Empirical Econometric Analysis; Concept of Population Regression

-Function and Sample

-Regression Function;

-III Estimation and Results

-Estimation of the SRF using OLS; Analysis of Variance;

-Coefficient of Determination R2 ; Assumptions underlying

-Classical Linear Regression

-Model; Gauss Markov Theorem

-IV Multiple Linear Regression Model -I

-Interpretation of Partial Regression Coefficients; Interval

-Estimation and Hypothesis Testing: Parametric and Non-

-Parametric Tests (F-test, t-test, Z-

-test, chi-square test)
+Unit Content ı Introduction Concept, Meaning and Definition; Methodology of Econometrics- Statement of Theory or Hypothesis, Specification of the Econometric Model of Consumption, Forecasting or Prediction, Use of the Model for Control or Policy Purposes.
+Types of Econometrics. П Classical Linear Regression Model Types of Data: Cross-Section, Time Series, Panel Data; Steps in Empirical Econometric Analysis; Concept of Sample Regression Function and Population Regression Function; Bivariate regression model, Relation between GDP and Stock market in India- Analysis with example Ш Estimation and Results Estimation of the SRF using OLS; Analysis of Variance; Coefficient of Determination R2; Assumptions underlying Classical Linear Regression Model; Gauss Markov Theorem IV Multiple Linear Regression Model -I Interpretation of Partial Regression Coefficients; Interval Estimation and Hypothesis Testing.
+Research ethics -Plagiarism, Referencing